cpeytier/OIC_Process_Labs/Lab1.md

 -   Modify the process:

-1. From the BPMN palette on the right, please select a “*Submit*” component in the "*Human*" family:
+1. From the BPMN palette on the right, please select a â€œ*Submit*â€ component in the "*Human*" family:

 ![https://github.com/cpeytier/new_OIC_Process_labs/raw/master/media/d37f2f4cfa4a742d22cc55e2ef01e05c.png](media/d37f2f4cfa4a742d22cc55e2ef01e05c.png)

-2. Drag & drop the “*Submit”* component into the **Employee** SwimLane
+2. Drag & drop the â€œ*Submitâ€* component into the **Employee** SwimLane

 ![https://github.com/cpeytier/new_OIC_Process_labs/raw/master/media/18491928fed2ab6e352f2bb1ad97a7b3.png](media/18491928fed2ab6e352f2bb1ad97a7b3.png)

-3. Click on the arrow that links the blue “Book Travel” Box to the “Completed” circle, pick the tip of it and attach it to your new green user task,
+3. Click on the arrow that links the blue â€œBook Travelâ€ Box to the â€œCompletedâ€ circle, pick the tip of it and attach it to your new green user task,
     instead:

 ![https://github.com/cpeytier/new_OIC_Process_labs/raw/master/media/1c6161e3f18f8968c4df3128f7e4352d.png](media/1c6161e3f18f8968c4df3128f7e4352d.png)

-4. Click on your new user task, grab the arrow and link your new User Task to the “*Completed*” task
+4. Click on your new user task, grab the arrow and link your new User Task to the â€œ*Completed*â€ task

 5. Your process should look like this: